-By default, widget windows are mapped (made viewable) automatically by XtRealizeWidget.
+By default, widget windows are mapped (made viewable) automatically by XtRe-alizeWidget.
 This behavior can be disabled by using XtSetMappedWhenManaged, making the client responsible for calling XtMapWidget to make the widget viewable.

-void XtSetMappedWhenManaged(w, map_when_managed) Widget w;
+'''

+void XtSetMappedWhenManaged( w, map_when_managed);

+w

+Specifies the widget.

+'''